eslac/eslac.github.io/README.md

 ## 2021-03-17

-The pject is at a very early stage
+The project is at a very early stage

-We must brainstorm user experience
+We must brainstorm to create new user experiences

-We must brainstorm content
+We must brainstorm to create lively new content

 Our audience is young, troubled, impatient

 Our audience are like gamers.
 They want action, control and responsiveness,

-We need to create a system that creates nnew experiences
+We need to create a system that creates new feelings

 We need a way for remixing content to make it get better and better

 We need both to follow and to lead fashions

-We learn from the Graffiti artists.
+We learn from the rraffiti artists.
 We imitate each other.
 We push each other

 Every week we add and build new repositories.

-Each repo
+Each repo is a new work of art - a coding graffiti

+Every repo belongs to an artist/coder or a collaboration of artists and coders

+All work is oen source and may be copied and remixed by other artists

 ## 2021-03-15